-The following summaries depicts God’s plan and purpose for some of the people in the Bible and how their purpose was to fulfill God’s plan for the good work they were to do as they put their trust in Him.
-Similarly, the purpose God has for us will also impact mankind in one way or another, no matter how insignificant we think it is; even if our purpose is to work in the nursery at church, which has a great and significant impact in the kingdom of God.
-I know that my purpose was to create the hope for complete healing website, in order to help people to become free from the bondages of painful memories so they can fulfill their purpose for each day to relate to people in a healthy way.
-I hope the following summaries will encourage you and help you see that God’s purposes for each of us are different; we just need to be willing to obey and be faithful and trust Him.
+I will describe God’s plan and purpose for some of the people in the Bible, which was to fulfill the good work God planed as they put their trust in Him.
+In the same way, the purpose God has for us will impact mankind (male and female) no matter how insignificant even if our purpose is to work in the nursery at church, which has a great and significant impact in the kingdom of God.
+I know that my purpose was to create the “Hope for Complete Healing” website, to help people become free from the bondage of painful memories.
+I hope the following summaries will encourage you and help you see that God’s purposes for each of us are different; we only need to be willing to obey and be faithful and trust Him.

-Adam and Eve’s purpose was to rule all the created creatures, birds, and fish, as well as all the earth.
-They were to be fruitful and multiply, and also to obey God.
+Adam’s and Eve’s purpose was to rule all the created creatures, birds, and fish, as well as all the earth.
+They were to be fruitful and multiply and to obey God.
 Therefore, when they disobeyed, then sin and its consequences affected all of mankind.
 See Genesis, chapters 1-4.

 Noah’s purpose was to build an ark, which took over100 years to build.
 He obeyed God even though he had no concept of what a flood or rain was.
 He was ridiculed the entire time he was building the ark by everyone around him, but he steadfastly obeyed God’s purpose for his life.
 See Genesis, chapters 5-11.

-Abraham’s purpose was to be the father of the Jewish nation, yet he had no children till he was 100 years old, when he had Isaac.
+Abraham’s purpose was to be the father of the Jewish nation, yet he had no children until he was 100 years old, when he had Isaac.
 God told Abraham to go to a foreign land and settle there.
-He obeyed God and remained faithful and God blessed him wherever he went.
-Because of his faith in God he was known as the friend of God.
+He obeyed God and remained faithful, and God blessed him wherever he went.
+Because of his faith in God, he was known as the friend of God.
 See Genesis, chapters 12-23.

 Moses’s purpose was to lead the Israelites out of Egypt, where they were being oppressed and made slaves.
 God arranged for Moses to be raised in Pharaoh’s house until he fled into the wilderness when he killed an Egyptian for hurting a Hebrew.
 Moses was 80 years old when God called him from the burning bush to fulfill his purpose and go back to Egypt after spending 40 years herding sheep in the wilderness.
 Moses obeyed but asked God for help because he did not speak well, so God arranged for his brother Aaron to meet him.
 See Exodus, chapters 1-4.

-David was anointed king at about 15 years old.
-He knew his purpose, but it was another 15 years till he became king, and much of that time he spent wandering the wilderness and living in caves fleeing from King Saul, who was trying to kill him.
+David was anointed king around 15 years old.
+He knew his purpose, but it was another 15 years until he became king, and much of that time he spent wandering the wilderness and living in caves fleeing from King Saul, who was trying to kill him.
 But David remained faithful to God and is known for having a heart after God.
 See 1 Samuel, chapters 19-22.

 Daniel’s purpose was to be a ruler in Babylon and to intercede for Israel.
-He had to be taken as a captive to Babylon at 16 years old, indoctrinated into the Babylonian culture.
+He was taken as a captive to Babylon at 16 years old and indoctrinated into the Babylonian culture.
 Daniel remained faithful to God and continued to trust Him.
-God put it into His heart to pray three times a day for Israel, and he was faithful to this purpose even after knowing he would be thrown into the lion’s den, but God sent an angel to shut the hungry lions mouths.
+God put it into His heart to pray three times a day for Israel, and he was faithful to this purpose even after knowing he would be thrown into the lion’s den, but God sent an angel to shut the hungry lion’s mouths.
 See Daniel, chapters 1-6.

-Esther was a Babylonian Jewish captive, whose purpose was to save the Jewish nation from annihilation, which she did not know.
+Esther was a Babylonian Jewish captive, whose purpose was to save the Jewish nation from annihilation.
 The Persian King wanted another Queen after beheading the previous queen.
-There was a beauty contest and Esther won.
+So, there was a beauty contest, and Esther won.
 She was queen for many years before she found out about the plan to kill all the Jews, but she took courage to approach the King to save herself and her people.
-She did not know her purpose until it happened.
+She did not know her purpose for being queen until it happened.

-Saul, who was killing Christians, became Paul, whose purpose was to spread Christianity to the Gentiles.
-He had to be struck down and blinded by God to be able to receive the call of God on his life.
+Saul, who was killing and imprisoning Christians, became Paul, whose purpose was to spread Christianity to the Gentiles.
+God struck him down and blinded him for three days, then he received the call of God on his life.
 He then spent three years in the wilderness, learning from God about what he was to do and preach.
-When he obeyed and remained faithful, God was able to use him mightily, though he spent most of his ministry in prison, where he wrote most of the New Testament, which was God’s purpose for him.
-Acts 26:16 –Paul recounts his conversion in chapter 26: “But get up and stand on your feet; for this purpose I [Jesus] have appeared to you, to appoint you a minister and a witness not only to the things which you have seen, but also to the things in which I will appear to you;” Acts 20:27—Paul wrote, “For I did not shrink from declaring to you the whole purpose of God.”
-According this verse, our purpose is defined in the Word of God; therefore, I believe we need to study the Word of God to know His purpose, and to be ready to obey and fulfill our purpose.
+When Paul obeyed and remained faithful, God was able to use him mightily.
+He spent most of his ministry in prison because of a wrongful accusation, where he wrote most of the New Testament, which was God’s purpose for him.
+Acts 26:16 –explains Paul’s conversion.
+“But get up and stand on your feet; for this purpose I [Jesus] have appeared to you, to appoint you a minister and a witness not only to the things which you have seen, but also to the things in which I will appear to you;” Acts 20:27—Paul wrote, “For I did not shrink from declaring to you the whole purpose of God.”
+According to this verse, our purpose is defined in the Word of God; therefore, I believe we need to study the Word of God to know His purpose, and to be ready to obey and fulfill our purpose.

-Some people knew their purpose but it took a while till they saw the purpose fulfilled.
+Some of the people in the Bible knew their purpose, but it took a while until they saw the purpose fulfilled.
 In fact, they all had to go through some suffering, trials, and wilderness experiences to prepare them for their purpose, which is the same for us.
 Some people may never know their purpose because their purpose was fulfilled as they lived out their lives.
-And, some people will only know their purpose at the moment God calls and they obey.
+And, some people will only know their purpose at the moment God calls, and they obey.